Dangerous (book): Release

 In a press release on May 26, 2017, Yiannopoulos announced that the book would be published by his publishing company, Dangerous Books, on July 4, 2017.
 Soon after the announcement, the book was once again the best-selling book on Amazon.
 The book's launch was originally intended as an event at the Jue Lan Club.
 However, on June 23, 2017, the owner of Jue Lan Club cancelled the event after realizing that the event was about Yiannopoulos's book-launch and not a "Gay Pride" event.
-On July 7, Yiannopoulos hosted a launch party for his book at The DL, featuring a Hillary Clinton lookalike wearing a prison jumpsuit, "jihadi strippers", and dwarfs wearing yarmulkes intended to mock his rival Ben Shapiro.

 Reception

 Jocelyn McClurg of USA Today gave Dangerous a score of two out of four stars, saying that the book is simultaneously "very funny" and "boring".
-McClurg suggested that a more entertaining book by Yiannopoulos could be dedicated to his more "hilarious" musings on President Donald Trump, suggesting it be named "My Big 'Daddy' Issues" because he refers to President Trump as "Daddy".
+McClurg suggested that a more entertaining book by Yiannopoulos could be dedicated to his "hilarious" musings on President Donald Trump, whom Yiannopoulos refers to as "Daddy", and that such a book could be named "My Big 'Daddy' Issues".
 Writing for the "Digested Read" column of The Guardian, John Crace wrote that Yiannopoulos came off as "desperate" in his writings.

 The book was a New York Times, Wall Street Journal and USA Today best seller.
 The book peaked at No. 1 on Publishers Weekly's nonfiction bestseller list and at No. 2 on The New York Times nonfiction bestseller list, staying on The New York Times list for five weeks.
 In its debut release on July 4, 2017, the book sold just over 18,000 copies, and not 100,000 as suggested by Yiannopoulos, and temporarily went out of stock on Amazon.com and Barnes & Noble, where it peaked at No. 1 and No. 68 of their bestseller list respectively.